LSSTDESC/healsparse/docs/geometry.rst

 HealSparse Geometry
 ===================

-:code:`HealSparse` has a basic geometry library that allows you to generate maps from circles, convex polygons, and ellipses as supported by :code:`hpgeom`.
+:code:`HealSparse` has a basic geometry library that allows you to generate maps from circles, convex polygons, ellipses, and boxes as supported by :code:`hpgeom`.
 Each geometric object is associated with a single value.
 On construction, geometry objects only contain information about the shape, and they are only rendered onto a `HEALPix` grid when requested.

 There are a few methods to realize geometry objects.
 The easiest is to combine a geometric object with a :code:`HealSparseMap` map, with the ``or``, ``and``, or ``add`` operation.